 In the U.S., the Ports of Long Beach and Los Angeles each have one fully automated terminal.
-Three semiautomated terminals can be found in Virginia and New Jersey.30 Automation stands to add throughput capacity and provide safety benefits.31

-Advanced analytics, such as blockchain, use existing and historic data collected with devices and sensors, through open-sourced platforms can improve efficiencies at ports.
+Three semi-automated terminals can be found in Virginia and New Jersey.30 Automation stands to add throughput capacity and provide safety benefits.31 through open-sourced platforms can improve efficiencies at ports.
 Such benefits are already being realized abroad.32 Advanced analytics also aid ports in becoming more resilient as predictive approaches driven by machine learning ensure flexible, responsive, and adaptive management amid highly complex and dynamic scenarios.